Goopy saw the water rising

 Ghostwriters may be early to break out with revolutionary technology.
 Comfortable traditional writers may not see change coming.
 Voice may be the next arena.
 The written word may be threatened by digital dominance.

 Ghostwriting can result in a bigger slice of the business.
 This ghost thinks that a slice of anything is better than all of nothing.
 Is it time for a change of pen name?
-That is this ghost's goal.
+That is this ghost's immediate goal.

 Few stars scream “We Support Only the Top 1%”.
 Someone as big-hearted as they are celebrated may help a promising writer.
 Hope comes with additional room at the top, not with more clutter at the bottom.